LightSys/kardia/kardia-tools/check-scanner-raspi-router/README.md

 If the setup was unsuccessful, the .log file will end with an error message.
 Solve any issues with the .config file indicated by the error message, then reinsert the flash drive to the Pi and disconnect and reconnect power to reboot the Pi.

 If the setup was successful, the .log file will end with "SETUP COMPLETE".
-Enjoy!
+Connect the check scanner to the Raspberry Pi via an Ethernet cable and enjoy!